German disarmament: Background

-The Treaty of Versailles placed severe restrictions on German ownership of munitions and other arms and limited the army to just 100,000 men.
+The Treaty of Versailles placed several restrictions on German ownership of munitions and other arms and limited the army to just 100,000 men.
 Under the terms of the treaty, poison gas, tanks, submarines, and heavy artillery were prohibited to German forces, and Germany could not import or export "war material" (a vague term that was not clearly defined).
 Germany did not fully accept the terms of the treaty nor even the fact of its own defeat in World War I.

 Germany was given two months to surrender all prohibited war material.
 Disarmament began under the Inter-Allied Military Control Commission on 10 January 1920.
 The Allies created a list of war material that included flamethrowers, shells, rifles, grenades, armored cars, artillery, fuses and detonators.
 The list broadly included uniforms, field ambulances, telephones, gas masks, signalling equipment, and optical instruments.
 This published list was called the "Blue Book".

 The German government objected to the broad scope of the Blue Book, which had defined war material so expansively as to include cooking utensils and vehicles needed for basic economic activity and transportation.
 Responding to this complaint, the Allies decided to sell non-military goods and credit the proceeds as reparations.
 The Fehrenbach government complained again in January 1921, but the IAMCC would not alter the list, and even expanded it once again in August 1921 to include German uniforms, pants, backpacks, jackets, and tents, which were sold, and helmets, which were destroyed.

 Harold Nicolson wrote in 1919 "It will be too awful if, after winning the war we are to lose the peace".